josokw/HopfieldANN/README.md

 Above this maximum the network is no longer capable of working as an associative memory.
 If 120 neurons are available the Pmax equals 16 patterns that can be stored and retrieved.

+**Note**: Patterns should be chosen so that no pattern is a linear superposition (summation) of others.
+When patterns are strongly correlated, crosstalk during recall increases and the network is more likely to converge to spurious attractors instead of the correct stored pattern.

 More detailed information reference:
 [Hopfield Wikipedia](https://en.wikipedia.org/wiki/Hopfield_network).